tv42/becky/README.md

 ## Development mode

-If you build your application with `-tags dev`, `asset.ServeHTTP` will reload the asset from disk on every request, and not use the bundled copy.
+If you build your application with `-tags dev`, `asset.ServeHTTP` will reload the asset from disk on every request, and not use the embedded copy.
 This makes editing HTML, CSS and such more convenient.